Immigrant Workers Centre: Current activities

 The Immigrant Workers Centre offers a broad range of activities to immigrant workers and their communities.
 The organization helps union organizing in workplaces with an important proportion of immigrants.
 The IWC also provides individual-rights counselling and workshops on issues like the history of labor movement.
-In addition, it has offered a program called “Skills for Change”, which teaches computer literacy and gives immigrants the opportunity to learn how to create, format, and edit documents, and become skilled in the use of the Internet.
-The program also incorporates information on labour rights in Canada and general social policy education.
 The Immigrant Workers Centre launched, in 2005, a community festival called MayWorks, dedicated to teaching the community about the struggles of immigrant women through artistic projects.
 The cultural event took place on Women's day and the centre's goal is to raise awareness to the condition of immigrant women by repeating the festival every year.